gcompris/GCompris-qt/README.md

 desktops, web and tablets.
 When they exist, they are hard to find and request the teacher or parent to manage a lot of independant small tools.

-GCompris is an educational suite of activities all accessible from a single unified user interface.
+GCompris is an educational suite of activities, all accessible from a single unified user interface.

 ## How